YasinKalender/Template/README.md

 # Template
- Html,Css and Javascript use to make Template.
-Html,Css and Javascript write myselff
+Html,Css,Javascript and Reponsive Design use to make Template.
+Html,Css,Javascript and Reponsive Design write myself.